 • many hundreds of hours of detailed project planning and application writing (to funding pots which are massively oversubscribed);

 • professional project management to the funders' (not your) requirements, over the lifetime of the project;

 • legally binding financial and reporting accountability, for which your organization will be primarily liable (you will usually carry liability for checking overseas partners);

 • funds are usually restricted, so cannot be spent on anything other than the purpose originally applied for.

 You may be able to raise more (and less restricted) funds, and engage more people, by channeling the same time and effort into community fundraising.
 Think about it.

 For your projects to be sustainable, you should avoid reliance on just one form of income.
-Your balance of funding sources might come from:
+Your balance of funding sources should be a mix, ideally between:

 Alongside these funding constrictions, funders across the sector have become extremely focused upon the impact agenda, away from supporting ‘activities’ and towards clearer ‘outcomes’.
 As international development is a complicated arena, you will need to communicate extremely clearly your projects’ results chain:

 Also, ‘development’ is a broad field and different funders may be interested in different types of outcomes.
 You will benefit from being clear about the exact nature of your projects’ contribution to: